marcielmj/yasi/README.md

 On the command line, just type `yasi`.

-**When you enter your password, no characters will show up**.
-Don't worry, you're typing.

 If you have games with remaining drops which have less than 2 hours of playtime, the app will first mass-idle all of them up to 2 hours.
 Then it will start switching through them to get card drops.
 This is because it's now impossible to get card drops before your first 2 hours of gameplay.

 If you have purchased a game in the past 14 days, **idling it will waive your right to a refund on Steam**.
 If you have apps which were purchased less than 14 days ago, have remaining drops, have less than 2 hours of playtime, and weren't redeemed from a CD key, complimentary, or a gift, the app will first prompt you which games you'd like to idle.